ItzKashiii/SOLS-RNG-Era7/README.md

 <h3>Better than This?</h3>

-So currently I'm making like a [dolphSol Macro](https://github.com/BuilderDolphin/dolphSol-Macro?tab=readme-ov-file) but on terminal.
+So currently I'm working on a so like [dolphSol Macro](https://github.com/BuilderDolphin/dolphSol-Macro?tab=readme-ov-file) but on terminal.
 But some features of it is not on **dolphSol**.
 These are the features for my Macro.

 **Features:**
 - AutoCollect Potions